Archive-TLMT/arcmedia/arcmedia/draft.md

 {::comment}For example "archive/tar" and "archive/tar^gz"{:/comment}
 See section 4.2 of [RFC6838].
-Having both registrations provides applications the option of choosing between "archive/tar" + Content-Encoding "gzip", or "archive/tar^gz".
+Having both registrations provides applications the option of choosing between, for example, "archive/tar" + Content-Encoding "gzip", or "archive/tar^gz".

 # Security Considerations  {#security}